robocorp/rpaframework/README.rst

 ------------

-`RPA Framework` is a collection of open-source libraries and tools for Robotic Process Automation (RPA), and they are designed to be used both with `Robot Framework`_ and Python_.
+`RPA Framework` is a collection of open-source libraries and tools for Robotic Process Automation (RPA), and it is designed to be used both with `Robot Framework`_ and Python_.
 The goal is to offer well-documented and actively maintained core libraries for Software Robot Developers.

-Learn more about RPA at Robohub_
+Learn more about RPA at Robohub_.

 **The project is:**